 This article will explain what DSPM is, explore DSPM tools and their use cases, and help you choose the right DSPM tool.

 Data security posture management is about minimizing the risk involved with data residing in multi-cloud deployments.
-It includes data classification techniques to identify sensitive data and adheres to general security posture strategies to address the data’s context.
+It includes data classification techniques to identify sensitive data and also adheres to general security posture strategies to address the context of the data.

 What are DSPM tools?